selectel/terraform-provider-selectel/website/docs/r/mks_cluster_v1.html.markdown

 * `admission_controllers` - (Optional) Represents a set of admission controllers names to be enabled in a Kubernetes cluster.

+* `private_kube_api` - (Optional) Specifies if kube API should be available from the Internet or not.
+    When true kube API will be available only in clusters network.
+Default is false.

 ## Attributes Reference

 The following attributes are exported: